-- Some major global events occurred, which included the Arab Republic of Egypt as well, where coronavirus spread, and the World Health Organization "WHO" announced that the outbreak of the virus can be characterized as a global pandemic.
-The government has imposed various measures to combat the spread of the virus, including travel restrictions, quarantines, closure of business and other locations.
-These governmental measures and their corresponding impact are still evolving and are expected to impact the economic climate which in turn, could expose the Company to various risks, including a significant drop in revenues, and impairment of assets and other risks. - The impact of these events was considered in the consolidated financial statements of the Company at 30 September 2023 and may affect the consolidated financial statements for future financial years.
-It is difficult to determine the extent of the impact of these events on the Company's activity during the said year.
-However, the impact will occur in future financial statements.
-The magnitude of the impact varies according to the expected term, the time year during which those events are expected to end. - The Group's revenues comprise of three main sectors: real estate sector, hotels sector, activities with period yield and service activity sector, (e.g., malls, clubs' memberships, as well as infrastructure and public transportation activity). - During the subsequent period, Standard & Poor's agency Lowered Egypt's Sovereign rating in foreign and local currencies to "B-" from "B " with a stable outlook, in addition Moody's Credit rating agency Lowered Egypt's rating from B3 to CAA1, with a stable outlook. the company has reviewed the potential impacts resulted from lowered Egypt's rating, and the effects on Company Financial statements, and The company's management believes that there is no potential material impact on Financial statements - The impact of the current uncertain economic environment is judgmental, and management will keep assessing the current position and its related impact.
+- The Group's revenues comprise of three main sectors: real estate sector, hotels sector, activities with year yield and service activity sector, (e.g., malls, clubs' memberships, as well as infrastructure and public transportation activity). - During the subsequent year, Standard & Poor's agency Lowered Egypt's Sovereign rating in foreign and local currencies to "B-" from "B" with a stable outlook, in addition Moody's Credit rating agency Lowered Egypt's rating from B3 to CAA1, with a stable outlook. the company has reviewed the potential impacts resulted from lowered Egypt's rating, and the effects on Company Financial statements, and The company's management believes that there is no potential material impact on Financial statements - The impact of the current uncertain economic environment is judgmental, and management will keep assessing the current position and its related impact.
 It should also consider that the assumptions used about economic forecasts are subject to a high degree of inherent uncertainty and therefore the actual outcome may significantly different from the forecasted information.
 The Company has considered the potential impacts of the current economic volatility in determination of the reported amounts offered for the Company's financial and non-financial assets, and these considered to represent the management's best assessment based on the observable information.
 However, markets remain volatile, and the recorded amounts remain sensitive to market fluctuations.

-40- SUBSEQUENT EVENTS
+41- SUBSEQUENT EVENTS